 Bismarck Ramu Group

-Bismarck Ramu Group (BRG) mobilises communities, including youth and church groups, to campaign on local and national issues including terrestrial and seabed mining and large-scale land acquisitions.
+Bismarck Ramu Group (BRG) mobilises communities, including youth and church groups, to campaign on local and national issues in Papua New Guinea, including terrestrial and seabed mining and large-scale land acquisitions.
 It also promotes a vision of an alternative development for PNG, which respects peoples’ connection with land and nature, for instance through support for local food and seed festivals.

 - Exploratory seabed mining off the coast of Madang;

-- the Ramu Nickel mine in North Madang which is polluting rivers, coastal ecosystems and people’s gardens, as well as having detrimental effects on local people’s health;
+- the Ramu Nickel mine in North Madang which is polluting river and marine ecosystems and having detrimental effects on people’s health;

 - the Chinese Frieda Mine which threatens the biodiversity and cultures of the Sepik River; and

-- the government plans to establish tanneries in Madang which will pollute local marine ecosystems.
+- Government plans to establish tanneries in Madang which will pollute marine ecosystems.